 When Astrid has a dire accident she, Jodi, Akira and Amos, pool their thoughts to make an amazing discovery.
 But will it be at terrible cost?
 As they struggle with this most serious ‘close encounter’ humanity has ever faced, they realise that someone is intent on disrupting all their efforts.

 Unpinning this other-world adventure and the personal stories of Astrid and Jodi lie serious questions about what ‘human being’ even means, and what other forms life might take.

 ‘If this was life, then she wanted more, much more. ‘

 UnEarthly by Rebecca Bloomer is published by Odyssey Books.
 The cover artwork is by Elijah Token.
 It follows up UnEarthed where Jodi first arrives on Mars and is plunged into intrigue.
 Plonk paws here for my Review on this web den.

-UnEarthed and UnEarthly are available all over the place, including, with free shipping, at Bookdepository.com as are Foley Russel and That Poor Girl , Willow Farrington Bites Back, and more by Rebecca Bloomer.
+UnEarthed and UnEarthly are available all over this Earth, including, with free shipping, at Bookdepository.com as are Foley Russel and That Poor Girl , Willow Farrington Bites Back, and more by Rebecca Bloomer.

 You are at Baffled Bear Books, the blog of Mark, guardian and blundering typist for Mawson Bear, Ponderer of Baffling Things and one of this bright world’s few published bears.
 Mawson is writer bear of It’s A Bright World To Feel Lost In.